huijing/slides/gdaygt-2017/README.md

-# Grid is the new black
+# 2017: the year of CSS Grid

-*Slides for JSConf.Asia 2018 Grid workshop*
+*For DevFest GDay George Town 2017.
+This is sort of a transcript of the talk.*